Subliminal (rapper): Background

-Subliminal was born in Tel Aviv, Israel to a Persian Jewish mother and Tunisian Jewish father from Gafsa.
-Subliminal started performing music at age 12, and at age 15 met Yoav Eliasi.
+Subliminal was born in Tel Aviv, Israel, to a Persian Jewish mother and Tunisian Jewish father from Gafsa.
+Subliminal started performing music at age 12, and at age 15 he met Yoav "HaTzel" Eliasi.
 The two quickly became friends as a result of their mutual love of hip-hop.

 In 1995 the two began performing in Israeli clubs geared toward a hip-hop audience, wearing baggy clothes and gold chains.
 They quickly developed a following among the nation's youth, and soon put out their first album, "The Light From Zion".

 After the outbreak of the Second Intifada in 2000, the two began writing patriotic songs.
 They became known as creators of "Zionist hip-hop", a label still applied to them.
 In further contrast to the generally rebellious "outlaw" nature of most hip-hop, they also praise army service and eschew drugs and smoking.

 Being the son of Jewish refugees is at the core of Subliminal's hard-line politics.
 "In Tunisia, my father grew up with his family locking all the doors and windows whenever performing a Jewish ceremony -- out of fear of attacks."
 Both parents, he says, "ran for their lives" to Israel, where they spent decades recovering from the persecution they had faced.

 Subliminal and his rapping partner at the time, Ha'Tzel ("The Shadow"), also helped discover the Palestinian rapper Tamer Nafar; they collaborated but eventually fell out over Subliminal and Nafar's political disagreement.
-The bitter end of their musical relationship is chronicled in the documentary film, Channels of Rage.
+The bitter end of their musical relationship is chronicled in the documentary film Channels of Rage.

 In 2006, Subliminal collaborated with countertenor David D'Or to produce the song "Ten Koah" ("Give Me Strength") on Subliminal's hip hop album, Just When You Thought it Was Over.

 In 2010, Subliminal married Ines Goldberg.